awsugblr/awsugblr/src/pages/blog/2019-06-22-sponsor-announcement-jfrog-platinum-sponsor.md

 ### jFrog

-We're honoured to announce [jFrog](https://jfrog.com/) as a Platinum Sponsor for AWS Community Day Bengaluru 2019.
+We're honoured to announce [JFrog](https://jfrog.com/) as a Platinum Sponsor for AWS Community Day Bengaluru 2019.

 ![jfrog-sponsor-collateral](/img/communityday2019/jfrog.png)

 The JFrog Team is thrilled to be part of the [AWS Community Day Bangalore 2019](https://communityday.awsugblr.in)!
 JFrog offers solutions for developers and DevOps engineers which provide complete control, insight and binary management throughout the software development lifecycle.

 That way, DevOps teams have transparency and control of their entire build and release process, all with the power of cloud-based development, a hybrid or on-prem model.
-Come and meet the frogs on July 27th and learn how to release software faster with JFrog Artifactory on AWS.
+Come and meet the frogs on July 27th and learn how to release software faster with [JFrog Artifactory on AWS](https://jfrog.com/partner/amazon/).

 ### About AWS Community Day Bengaluru 2019